named-data/PSync/README.md

 PSync uses [ndn-cxx](https://github.com/named-data/ndn-cxx) library as NDN development library.

-PSync is an open source project licensed under GPL 3.0 (see `COPYING.md` for more detail).
-We highly welcome all contributions to the PSync code base, provided that they can licensed under GPL 3.0+ or other compatible license.
+PSync is an open source project licensed under LGPL 3.0 (see `COPYING.md` for more detail).
+We highly welcome all contributions to the PSync code base, provided that they can be licensed under LGPL 3.0+ or other compatible license.

 Feedback
 --------